 Sensory Words for Sight

 Get past ugly and beautiful when describing what a character sees.
+You might also consider words that express the opposite of sight such as dark words.
 If you need more choices for sensory language that describes the appearance of things, there are lots of wonderful words in the English language.
 For example:

 Beautiful Sight Words